What Are Shareholder Disputes?achkarlaw-admin

 If the majority shareholder has improperly taken assets out of the corporation or acted on behalf of the corporation without authority in bad faith, the courts can authorize any shareholder to start and oversee a lawsuit in the corporation’s name against the majority shareholder who acted in bad faith.

-If you are dealing with shareholder disputes within your company, our team of experienced corporate litigation lawyers at Achkar Law can help.
-Contact us by phone toll-free at +1 (800) 771-7882 or email us at [email protected] and we would be happy to assist.
+If you are dealing with shareholder disputes within your company, our team of experienced shareholder dispute lawyers at Achkar Law can help.